myNameArnav/swiggyDataScraper/README.md

 ---

 :warning: **Important: Swiggy has changed the orders API on the web, now you can only look at orders dating back to 1 year as opposed to all your orders.
-But you can still view all your orders in the mobile app.**
+But you can still view all your orders in the mobile app.** (as of 10 October 2022)

 ---